 - Gribbles Pathology (M) Sdn Bhd.

-- For those who are not at risk, kindly contact your nearest AIA Panel Clinic for assistance.
+- For those who are not at risk, kindly contact your nearest Allianz Panel Clinic for assistance.

 - Practice and promote good, basic hygiene.
 Non-touch standing hand sanitizers have been made available in all public areas on campus and at Residensi ASB to facilitate this.